This recipe for homemade vegetable beef soup is hearty with tender chunks of beef and all of our favorite veggies!

 - This soup reheats and freezes well.

-MEAT Just like a beef stew, chuck is our first choice because it is so tender.
+Meat – Just like a beef stew, chuck is our first choice because it is so tender.
 Use a chuck roast and cut it yourself.
 You can also use beef stew meat, skirt steak, or even brisket.
 If substituting ground beef, it won’t need to simmer for a long time to tenderize.

-How to Make Homemade Beef Soup with Veggies
+How to Make Vegetable Beef Soup

 - Add broth, tomatoes (with juices), & seasonings per the recipe below and simmer until the beef is tender.

-- Add vegetables (potatoes, carrots & celery) and simmer.
+- Add vegetables and simmer until cooked.

 Tips for the BEST Soup